iamvon/thrust-vscode-extension/README.md

    ![Thrust Settings Command](asset/../assets/settings.png)

-    In the settings, the API token is the **Web3 Storage** API token you created in the **Step 2**, and the Publish Folder is your folder containing the static website code that you need to publish.
+    In the settings, the API Token is the **Web3 Storage** API token you created in the **Step 2**, and the Publish Folder is your folder containing the static website code that you need to publish.

 4. ### Publish your static website
     After completing the settings in the **Step 3**, now you can publish your static website easily by choosing to run ***thrust.publish*** command in the VS Code's Command Palette.